-The Retirement Savings Plan allows you to save a portion of your salary, on a tax-advantaged basis, up to the annual limit set by the IRS.
+The Retirement Savings Plan allows you to save a portion of your salary, on a tax-advantaged basis, up to the annual limit set by the Internal Revenue Service (IRS).

-The RSP is an optional, voluntary plan, funded by employee contributions.
-You may contribute a portion of your taxable salary, excluding housing allowance, subject to the annual IRS dollar limit ($19,000 for 2019).
-Contributions may be pretax, or Roth (after-tax).
+The RSP is an optional, voluntary plan, funded by employee and/or employer contributions.
+You may contribute a portion of your taxable salary, excluding housing allowance, subject to the annual IRS dollar limit ($19,500 for 2021).
+Contributions may be made on a pretax basis, Roth (after-tax) basis, or both.

 Refer to IRS publication 571 for details.

-You may consolidate eligible assets from other employer-sponsored retirement plans [403(b), 401(k), etc.] into your Retirement Savings Plan account.
+You may be able to roll over balances from other, eligible, employer-sponsored retirement plans [403(b), 401(k), etc.] into your Retirement Savings Plan account.
 Call Fidelity at 800-343-0860 for additional information.